geserdugarov/hudi-open-source/rfc/rfc-84/rfc-84.md

 1. Key generators are hardly coupled with Avro `GenericRecord`.
    Therefore, to support all key generators we will have to do intermediate conversion into Avro in operator, that is responsible for getting Hudi key.
-   But for some cases it would be possible to use `RowDataKeyGen` directly on `RowData`.
+   But for main use cases it is possible to use `RowDataKeyGen` directly on `RowData`.
-   Further, it would be great to revise key generators hierarchy as a separate task without binding to this RFC.
 2. Payloads creation is also hardly coupled with Avro `GenericRecord`.
    Similar to the previous point, there would be undesirable intermediate conversion into Avro.
-   To confirm the need of this trade off, performance measure using benchmarks with profiling will be performed.
-3. For preserving of current behavior, proposed optimizations could be tied to corresponding configuration parameter, and will be turned off by default.
-   This means that we will have to add some new classes, which will extend corresponding ones, for instance, `BootstrapRowDataOperator extends BootstrapOperator`.
-   It will lead to not possible restore from Flink checkpoint, which was done using previous behavior, and continue from this checkpoint using new behavior.
-   Flink job restart will be needed to switch to new behavior.
+   It is a huge work, and should be done under separate RFC.

 ## Rollout/Adoption Plan